RoundRobinHood/cogniflight-cloud/docs/TEAM_COLLABORATION.md

 - Close coordination between Jeremia and Brian ensured technical coherence

 **Areas for Improvement**:
-- Earlier integration testing could have caught compatibility issues sooner
+- More explicit communication and requirements could have reduced code incompatibility
 - More upfront documentation could have reduced developer questions
 - Better visibility into cross-team dependencies during planning